 Collection: Piment d'Espelette

-Chili peppers have been grown in the French Basque Country (Pays Basque) for centuries.
-As on the Spanish side, where the farmers from Lodosa in Pays Vasco traditionally grow the piquillo or Pikilloko piper, the French Basque farmers remain faithful to their 'piper' or 'gorria', the Capsicum annuum var gorria.
-The taste of Piment d'Espelette takes you back to the taste of yesteryear.
-Even without that knowledge you would blindly go for this delicious pepper, with its unique aromas a must in every kitchen.
+Chili peppers have been cultivated in the French Basque Country (Pays Basque) for centuries.
+Like on the Spanish side, where farmers from Lodosa While the piquillo or Pikilloko piper has traditionally been cultivated in Pays Vasco, French Basque farmers remain faithful to their 'piper' or 'gorria', the Capsicum annuum var gorria.
+The flavor of Piment d'Espelette takes you back to the taste of yesteryear.
+Even without knowing this, you'd be tempted by this delicious pepper, whose unique aromas make it a must-have in any kitchen.

-Once again this season we supply three Espelette products from the Segida brand, which was taken over by the entrepreneur Nicolas Darthayette after the departure of the Bessouat family.
+This season we will again supply three Espelette products from the Segida brand, which was discontinued after the family's departure Bessouat has been taken over by the friendly entrepreneur Nicolas Darthayette.
 Nicolas represents a new generation of Espelette farmers.
 He works from the Okilaua family farm, just like Segida in Ainhoa, a village near the Spanish border.

-Nicolas started his company in 2019, and received a lot of technical support from Laurent Bessouat from 'our' Ferme Segida.
-Thus the circle is complete.
-For the time being, Nicolas will continue to produce the products of the Segida farm under the name Segida, but at a later stage that name will disappear and make way for that of his farm Okilaua.
+Nicolas started his business in 2019, receiving extensive technical support from Laurent Bessouat of "our" Ferme Segida.
+This completes the circle.
+For now, Nicolas will continue to produce the products from the Segida farm under the Segida name, but at a later stage, that name will disappear and be replaced by that of his farm.
+Okilaua.

 Piment d'Espelette